Body of Missouri ER doctor had apparent gunshot wound, was found in Arkansas lake

-A missing emergency room doctor from Missouri whose body was found in northwestern Arkansas died from an apparent gunshot wound, authorities said Wednesday, but they're still investigating what happened in the week since he was last seen.
+A missing emergency room doctor from Missouri was found dead in Arkansas from an apparent gunshot wound, authorities confirmed Wednesday, but they're still investigating what happened in the week since he was last seen.

-A kayaker found the body of Dr. John Forsyth, 49, on Tuesday afternoon in Beaver Lake, a large reservoir in Arkansas, the Benton County Sheriff's Office said.
-No further information would immediately be available, authorities said, and they did not specify if the gunshot wound may have been caused by someone else or was self-inflicted.
+A kayaker discovered the body of 49-year-old Dr. John Forsyth on Tuesday in Beaver Lake, a large reservoir in northwestern Arkansas, the Benton County Sheriff's Office said.
+No further information would immediately be released, authorities said, and they didn't specify if he was shot by someone else or if the wound was self-inflicted.

-The doctor's unlocked vehicle was found near an aquatic park in Cassville, the town in the Missouri Ozarks where he worked, with his wallet, two phones, a laptop and other items inside, his brother Richard Forsyth said in an interview.
-Police told the family there were no signs of foul play.
+The doctor’s unlocked vehicle with his wallet, two phones, a laptop and other items had been found Sunday near an aquatic park in Cassville, the town in the Missouri Ozarks where he worked, said his brother Richard Forsyth.

-The last known person who communicated with John Forsyth was the woman he’d recently gotten engaged to, who texted with him at around 7 a.m. on Sunday, May 21, his brother said.
-Police said he failed to show up at work later that day.
+The body was found at a location about 20 miles (32 kilometers) away, Arkansas authorities say.

+Surveillance video from the aquatic park shows John Forsyth’s black Infiniti pulling into the parking lot, and a white SUV can be seen parking near him a few minutes later, his brother said in an interview Wednesday.

 The last time the two brothers met in person was at dinner on Wednesday, May 17.